 I'd recommend that everybody who upgrades to Leopard also upgrades to this new release - earlier versions of DragThing may have problems under Leopard, and should be considered unsupported at this point.

 Enjoy!
-Let me know what you think on the forums.
+Let me know what you think.

 12th October 2007